gamejolt/doc-help/src/enter-jam/index.md

 ## Create a Game Page

-Making a game page before your game is finished allows people to follow its development on the jam's activity feed (if the jam has one).
+You can make a game page before your game is finished.
+This will allow people to follow your game's development on the jam's activity feed (if the jam has one).

 1. **Go to your [developer dashboard](http://gamejolt.com/dashboard/),** where you can add and edit games.
 2. **Add your game.** Hit the big "Add a Game" button.
 Read and agree to the rules to continue.